$QQ\bar Q\bar Q$ Quark System and Gauge/String Duality: Conclusions

 \section{Conclusions}

 {7.\arabic{equation}} We conclude our discussion of the fully tetraquark system with several remarks.

-(1) The results of Sec.V suggest that the ground state of the $QQ\bar Q\bar Q$ system is a mixed state of a hadron molecule and a tetraquark state, although for type-B ordering they indicate to a purely hadronic molecule state.
+(1) The results of Sec.V suggest that, depending on the geometry and quark ordering, the ground state of the $QQ\bar Q\bar Q$ system may be a hadronic molecule, a tetraquark state, or a superposition of the two.

 (2) In general, the tetraquark and pinched tetraquark configurations are distinct and may coexist.
 In terms of string interactions in ten dimensions, a transition between them can be interpreted as the creation or decay of a brane-antibrane bound state.
 For the type-B ordering, configurations (c') and (d') are indistinguishable in four dimensions but become distinguishable in five dimensions, as explained in Appendix E. This is puzzling and warrants further study.
 Hopefully, this will shed light on the five-dimensional origin of QCD strings \cite{polyakov}.